mahidhar/pearc24_k8s_tutorial/README.md

   -Basic Kubernetes Hands On
 *Kubernetes resource scheduling
   -Scheduling Hands On
-*AI and computational science research applications with Kubernetes -AI and Scientific Research Applications examples with Hands On
+*AI and science research applications with Kubernetes -AI and Scientific Research Applications examples with Hands On
     a.
 AI training using PyTorch example
     b.
 Text generation inference example